EladLaster/OOP_Ex2/README.md

 *subject:*

-            1)In the first part we will create several text files, and count the number of lines created in several different ways: normal method without the use of threads,method using threads, and and method using threadpool.
+            1)In the first part we will create several text files, and count the number of lines created in several different ways: normal method without the use of threads,method using threads and method using threadpool.

             2)In the second part we will create a new "Task" type that consists of an asynchronous operation and priority, and in addition we will also create a new  "ThreadPool" type that will prioritize the type of new tasks we built